YottaDB/YDBDoc/ProgGuide/utility.rst

 Example:

 .. parsed-literal::
-   $ echo " GT.M Rocks! " | gtm -r %XCMD 'do ^%TRIM'
+   $ echo " YottaDB Rocks! " | gtm -r %XCMD 'do ^%TRIM'
-   GT.M Rocks!
+   YottaDB Rocks!
    $

 This example invokes %TRIM as a command line utility which reads STDIN and writes the trimmed output to STDOUT.